pulse-framework/pulse/docs/v2/getting-started/setup-with-vue.md

 npm i pulse-framework --save
 ```

-Firstly create your [Pulse library](/guide/library.html), here we're going to make a file named `pulse.js`, but you can call it whatever you want.
-In this file we'll configure & initialize the Pulse library and export it so your components can use it.
+First we'll create a Pulse instance and export it from a file named `core.js`, but you can call it whatever you want.

+_core.js_

 ```js
 import Vue from 'vue';